HookyQR/VSCodeBeautify/README.md

 Embedded version of js-beautify is v1.6.4.

 ## Changes:
+### 0.4.0: 08 Oct 2016
+* Change settings structure
+* Reload file association settings when user config is changed
+* Allow beautify of (primary) selected lines only

 ### 0.3.0: 03 Oct 2016
 * Add editorconfig as a settings source